 \subsection{Locally Linear Embedding (LLE)}

-LLE is another non-linear manifold learning technique that attempts to preserve the local geometry of the high-dimensional data $\mathbf{X}$, by separately analysing the neighbourhood of each network state $\mathbf{x}_t$, assuming it to be locally linear even if the global manifold structure is non-linear \citep{roweis2000nonlinear}.
-The local neighbourhood of each network state is estimated using the steps described in Section \ref{S:isomap} and is connected together to form a weighted graph $\mathbf{G}$.
-The location of any node $i$ in the graph corresponds to the network state $\mathbf{x}_i$ , which can then be described as a linear combination of the location of its neighbouring nodes $\mathbf{x}_j, \mathbf{x}_k, ...$.
-These contributions are summarised by a set of weights $\mathbf{W}$, which are optimised to minimise the reconstruction error between the high-dimensional network state $\mathbf{x}_i$ and the neighbourhood linear estimation.
+LLE is another non-linear manifold learning technique that attempts to preserve the local geometry of the high-dimensional data $\mathbf{X}$, by separately analyzing the neighborhood of each network state $\mathbf{x}_t$, assuming it to be locally linear even if the global manifold structure is non-linear \citep{roweis2000nonlinear}.
+The local neighborhood of each network state is estimated using the steps described in Section \ref{S:isomap} and is connected together to form a weighted graph $\mathbf{G}$.
+The location of any node $i$ in the graph corresponds to the network state $\mathbf{x}_i$ , which can then be described as a linear combination of the location of its neighboring nodes $\mathbf{x}_j, \mathbf{x}_k, ...$.
+These contributions are summarised by a set of weights, $\mathbf{W}$, which are optimised to minimise the reconstruction error between the high-dimensional network state $\mathbf{x}_i$ and the neighborhood linear estimation.
 The weight $w_{ij}$ summarizes the contribution of the $j^{th}$ network state to the reconstruction of the $i^{th}$ state.
-To map the high-dimensional dataset $\mathbf{X}$ onto a lower dimensional one $\mathbf{Y}$, the same local geometry characterised by $\mathbf{W}$ is employed to represent the low-dimensional network state $\mathbf{y}_i$ as a function of its neighbours $\mathbf{y}_j, \mathbf{y}_k, ...$.
+To map the high-dimensional dataset $\mathbf{X}$ onto a lower-dimensional one $\mathbf{Y}$, the same local geometry characterized by $\mathbf{W}$ is employed to represent the low-dimensional network state $\mathbf{y}_i$ as a function of its neighbors $\mathbf{y}_j, \mathbf{y}_k, ...$.

-A significant extension of LLE was introduced that makes use of multiple linearly independent weight vectors for each neighbourhood.
+A significant extension of LLE was introduced that makes use of multiple linearly independent weight vectors for each neighborhood.
 This leads to a Modified LLE (MLLE) algorithm that is much more stable than the original \citep{zhang2007mlle}.
-Unlike Isomap, LLE preserves only the local geometry of the high-dimensional data $\mathbf{X}$, represented by the neighbourhood relationship, so that short high dimensional distances are mapped to short distances on the low dimensional projection.
-Isomap, instead, aims to preserve the geometry of the data at all scales, long distances included, possibly introducing distortions if the topology of the manifold is not estimated well.
+Unlike Isomap, LLE preserves only the local geometry of the high-dimensional data $\mathbf{X}$, represented by the neighborhood relationship, so that short high-dimensional distances are mapped to short distances on the low-dimensional projection.
+In contrast, Isomap aims to preserve the geometry of the data at all scales, long distances included, possibly introducing distortions if the topology of the manifold is not estimated well.
 For neural data, though, Isomap has generally been preferred for its theoretical underpinnings and more intuitive approach.